Supergranule aggregation: a Prandtl number-independent feature of constant heat flux-driven convection flows: Discussion and perspective

 \section{Discussion and perspective}

-The present study raises the question if mechanisms similar to the secondary instability in constant heat flux-driven Rayleigh-Bénard convection \citep{Chapman1980a, Chapman1980} act beyond $\Pr = 1$ \citep{Vieweg2021} independently of the working fluid and in particular even down to very small Prandtl numbers as found in the solar convection zone \citep{Schumacher2020, Rincon2018}.
-We therefore conducted a series of simulations across $4$ orders of $\Pr$ given a fixed thermal driving in a horizontally extremely extended periodic domain of $\Gamma = 60$.
+Introducing buoyancy in a simple Rayleigh-Bénard convection configuration via a constant heat flux at the top and bottom planes leads without any additional physics to the emergence of a hierarchy of different long-living large-scale flow structures \citep{Vieweg2021, Vieweg2023a}.
+While this hierarchy consists of so-called granules and supergranules as separate stages, the latter are driven by secondary instabilities and might grow until the horizontal domain size is reached (see again section \ref{sec:Introduction} and Figure \ref{fig:gradual_supergranule_aggregation}).
+The present study raises the question if mechanisms similar to this secondary instability in constant heat flux-driven Rayleigh-Bénard convection \citep{Chapman1980a, Chapman1980} act beyond $\Pr = 1$ \citep{Vieweg2021} independently of the working fluid and, in particular, even down to very small Prandtl numbers such as found in the solar convection zone \citep{Schumacher2020, Rincon2018}.
+We therefore conducted a series of simulations across four orders of $\Pr$ given a fixed thermal driving in a horizontally extremely extended periodic domain of $\Gamma = 60$.
 We confirmed the presence of the gradual supergranule aggregation as a particular mechanism of self-organisation of long-living large-scale flow structures in naturally forced convection flows independently of the working fluid.
 Our observations thus suggest that these secondary instabilities dominate any basic heat flux-driven convection flow, leading to a robust hierarchy of different large-scale flow structures.